-The Appeals Council remand order instructs the ALJ what action(s) to take and why the action(s) is necessary; and
+The Appeals Council (AC) remand order instructs the administrative law judge (ALJ) what action(s) to take and why the action(s) is necessary; and

-The remand order also communicates information to the claimant.
+The remand order communicates information to the claimant.

-Refer to the Appeals Text Guide for remand order shells and stored paragraphs to complete or modify as necessary to reflect the facts of each individual case.
+Templates for remand orders and stored paragraphs are available in the Document Generation System (DGS).
+These templates and paragraphs can be modified as necessary to reflect the facts of each individual case.

-The analyst will draft the insert language following these rules:
+Analysts will draft remand orders following these rules:

 Focus attention on the decision or dismissal under review, rather than on the ALJ who wrote it.
 Do not dwell on the ALJ's “failures” or “errors” in such a way that could possibly undermine his or her authority in future dealings with the claimant and the representative.

-Refer to the claimant in the third person, e.g., as “the claimant,” rather than in the second person, as the Appeals Council does in denial notices.
+Refer to the claimant in the third person, e.g., as “the claimant,” rather than in the second person, as the AC does in denial notices.